xning11/xning11.github.io/_pages/about.md

 title: "Welcome to my site!"
 layout: splash
 permalink: /about/
-excerpt: "Learn Unknown is a tentative website for learning and sharing DSML."
+excerpt: "Learn Unknown is created for learning and sharing knowledge and skills used in applied economics and data science projects."
 header:
   overlay_color: "#000"
   overlay_filter: "0.3"